protozis/LBM_CYMB/README.md

 		2: 127449.000000kg/s^2 12495.000000kg/s 1225.000000kg 1.623380Hz 0.615999s
 Simulate......3/100
 ```
+`example` directory collect the environmental setup for the simulation.
 Visulaized data will be generated in `example/output` with MP4 format.

 |File|Describe|
 |-|-|